Blender MCP server

 Stats

-BlenderMCP connects Blender to Claude AI through the Model Context Protocol (MCP), enabling AI-assisted 3D modeling and scene creation.
-This integration allows Claude to directly interact with and control Blender through a socket-based server, making it possible to create and manipulate 3D objects via natural language prompts.
+BlenderMCP connects Blender to Claude AI through the Model Context Protocol (MCP), enabling AI-assisted 3D modeling, scene creation, and manipulation directly within Blender.
+This integration allows Claude to interact with and control Blender through a socket-based communication system.

 Prerequisites